Dr. Jekyll and Mr. Hyde (1887 play)

 In writing the stage adaptation, Sullivan made several changes to the story; these included creating a fiancée for Jekyll and a stronger moral contrast between Jekyll and Hyde.
-The changes have been adopted by many subsequent adaptations, including several film versions of the story which were derived from the play.
+The changes have been adopted by many subsequent adaptations, including several film adaptations of the story derived from the play.
 The films included a 1912 adaptation directed by Lucius Henderson, a 1920 adaptation directed by John S. Robertson, and a 1931 adaptation directed by Rouben Mamoulian, which earned Fredric March an Academy Award for Best Actor.
 A 1941 adaptation, directed by Victor Fleming, was a remake of the 1931 film.